ScymrianMeritocracy/Equalbot/README.md

 It is recommended that editing of the wiki page be very restricted.
 Note that the account used must be a moderator with post and wiki privileges in the sub(s) given.

+The equalbot optionally supports PRAW's `praw-multiprocess` program.
+Set `multiprocess` to `true` in the configuration to enable this functionality.

 Usage
 -----